 Immunotherapy has revolutionized cancer treatment in recent years, offering hope to many patients who may not have responded to other forms of treatment.
-It is an emerging form of cancer treatment that utilizes the body's own immune system to fight cancer cells.
+It is an emerging form of cancer treatment that utilizes the body's own immune system to fight rapidly growing, abnormal cells.
 The immune system is the body's natural defense system that helps protect against infections, diseases, and other harmful substances.
 It is made up of a network of cells, tissues, and organs that work together to identify and destroy substances that are foreign or harmful to the body.

 The scope of immunotherapy for cancer is a promising area of research and is being explored as a potential treatment option for a variety of types of cancer.
 There are several different types of immunotherapies, each of which works in a slightly different way to stimulate the immune system to attack cancer cells.

 Read More: Making the Best of Life After Cancer